 ES 1.
-This Decision Document is presented by the United States Army Corps of Engineers to describe the selected remedy for the Central Munitions and Explosives of Concern Contaminated Munitions Response Site 04, within the Camp Butner Formerly Used Defense Site, Property Number I04NC0009, in Granville, Person, and Durham Counties, North Carolina.
-The Central Munitions and Explosives of Concern Contaminated Munitions Response Site 04 is designated as Formerly Used Defense Site Project I04NC000906 (Project 06).
+This Decision Document is being presented by the United States Army Corps of Engineers to describe the selected remedy for the Eastern Munitions and Explosives of Concern Contaminated Munitions Response Site 06, within the Camp Butner Formerly used Defense Site, Property Number.
+I04NC0009, in Granville, Person, and Durham counties, North Carolina.
+The Eastern Munitions and Explosives of Concern Contaminated Munitions Response Site 06 is designated as Formerly Used Defense Site Project I04NC000908 (Project 08).

 ES 2.
-Munitions Response Site 04 comprises approximately 2,202 acres within the Camp Butner Formerly Used Defense Site.
+Munitions Response Site 06 comprises approximately 1,451 acres within the Camp Butner Formerly Used Defense Site.

 ES 3.
-The Remedial Action Objective is to mitigate the unacceptable risk of an incident occurring to human receptors at Munitions Response Site 08.
-Mitigation actions will be taken to address applicable munitions of concern to their detection depths, so that a determination can be made that there is a negligible risk of an incident occurring.
+The Remedial Action Objective is to mitigate the unacceptable risk of an incident occurring to human receptors at Munitions Response Site 06.
+Mitigation actions will be taken to address applicable munitions of concern to their detection depths, reducing the risk of an incident occurring.
 The selected remedy is chosen to satisfy the Remedial Action Objective.
 In developing the Remedial Action Objective, current and future land uses were considered.

 ES 4.
-The selected remedy in this Decision Document is Alternative 5, which consists of surface and subsurface removal of Munitions and Explosives of Concern to a depth of detection using Advanced Geophysical Classification and Land Use Controls in the form of public educational pamphlets.
-Implementation of this selected remedy at Munitions Response Site 04 meets the Remedial Action Objective established in the Feasibility Study, but it will not achieve unlimited use/unrestricted exposure because munitions and explosives of concern could remain within MRS-04 due to the presence of physical obstructions that the Corps will not obtain permission to remove (e.g., houses and roads).
-Therefore, five-year reviews that evaluate the effectiveness of the selected remedy to protect human health and the environment are required.
+The selected remedy in this Decision Document is Alternative 5, which consists of surface and subsurface removal of munitions and explosives of concern to a depth of detection using Advanced Geophysical Classification and Land Use Controls in the form of public educational pamphlets.
+Implementation of this selected remedy at MRS-06 meets the Remedial Action Objective established in the Feasibility Study, but it will not achieve unlimited use/unrestricted exposure because munitions and explosives of concern could remain within MRS-06 due to the presence of physical obstructions that U.S. Army Corps of Engineers will not obtain permission to remove (e.g., houses and roads).
+Therefore, Five-Year Reviews that evaluate the effectiveness of the selected remedy to protect human health and the environment are required.
 The regulator, North Carolina Department of Environmental Quality, concurs with the selected remedy.

 ES 5.
 The selected remedy is protective of human health and the environment and is cost effective.
-The total costs associated with implementing the selected remedy is \$51,327,959.
+The total costs associated with implementing the selected remedy is \$34,167,892.